ALT-F4-LLC/notion.nvim/README.md

 ### Telescope Integration

-If [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) is installed, the plugin will use it for page browsing instead of `vim.ui.select`.
+If [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) is installed, the plugin uses it for enhanced page browsing instead of `vim.ui.select`.
 This provides:

+- **Full article preview** - See complete article content in markdown format as you browse
+- **Smart caching** - Previewed articles load instantly when you return to them
+- **Debounced loading** - 300ms delay prevents freezing when scrolling quickly through articles
-- **Fuzzy search** across all page titles
+- **Fuzzy search** - Fast filtering across all page titles
-- **Preview pane** showing page metadata (URL, timestamps, ID)
-- **Pagination support** - automatically fetches and displays all pages from your database
+- **Pagination support** - Automatically fetches and displays all pages from your database
-- **Better UX** for large databases with hundreds of pages
+- **Alphabetical sorting** - Pages displayed in A-Z order by title

+**Preview behavior:**
+- Articles load after 300ms pause (prevents API spam while scrolling)
+- Cached articles display instantly with no delay
+- Only one article loads at a time to prevent UI freezing
+- Shows "Loading..." indicator while fetching large articles

 The integration auto-detects Telescope availability.
 You can override this behavior:
 - `use_telescope = nil` - Auto-detect (default, recommended)